-11Following Wermers (2011) we use a version of these variables in which all weights are percentages of ISP assets.
+7Following Wermers (2011) we use a version of these variables in which all weights are percentages of ISP assets.
 This is necessary as ISP performance would otherwise mechanically depend on the weight of the stocks in the ISP in the overall fund.
 We are thus answering the hypothetical question what the ISP performance would have been if the manager had invested 100% of her assets in this ISP.

-3.5 Placebo Tests

-In this section, we run placebo tests to make sure our findings are neither spuriously induced by how we construct the experience measure, nor by how we run our tests.
-We generate 10,000 sets of placebo industry shocks, where we randomly choose one industry every quarter and assign it an industry shock.
-Hence, for each ISP and trial we obtain a new experience measure.
-We then rerun our baseline regression using this placebo experience measure.
-We use the 4-factor alpha as the dependent variable.
-Because the experience variables are somewhat persistent, and because managers with longer industry tenure mechanically have higher experience measures, the placebo experience variable and the "true" experience variable we used before will often be positively correlated.
-To make sure we are not capturing this correlation, we also include the true experience measure in the regression as well as the true industry shock variable.
-The aim of this placebo test is twofold.
+Hence, for each ISP and trial we obtain a new experience measure, which we refer to as "placebo" experience.
+We then rerun our baseline regression with this placebo experience measure, using the 4-factor alpha as the dependent variable.

+For brevity, we refer to the experience measure used so far, based on the actual industry shocks, as the "true" experience.
+Placebo and true experience are mechanically correlated.
+To see this, consider a manager who is in our data for twelve quarters.
+If that manager experiences one industry shock in quarter nine, her true experience measure would be zero in quarters zero to nine and unity from periods ten to twelve.
+Suppose now that the placebo randomly assigns quarter five as a placebo industry shock.
+Both the true and placebo experience measures will show a zero up to period six, and unity after period nine.
+Thus, they will be positively correlated.
+To make sure we are not picking up this correlation, we include both true and placebo experience measures in our regressions.

+The aim of this placebo test is therefore twofold.
 First, we check if, conditional on our experience variable, a placebo variable would have a strong effect on fund returns.
 Second, we check if our experience measure is robust to the inclusion of other, potentially correlated, placebo experience measures.

-Figure 1 summarizes the results.
-As can be seen from the figure, the placebo coefficients are centered close to zero and are often negative.
-By contrast, the coefficient on the true experience variable is centered close to the baseline estimate of 0.667.
-The coefficient on the true measure exceeds the coefficient on the placebo 98.75% of the time, and even then the true coefficient is always positive (its minimum over the 10,000 runs is 0.21).
+Figure 2 summarizes the results.
+The placebo coefficients are centered near zero and often negative.
+By contrast, the coefficient on the true experience variable is centered near the baseline estimate of 1.5.
+The coefficient on true experience exceeds the placebo coefficient 99.96% of the runs (i.e. the placebo coefficient is larger only 4 times out of 10,000), and even then the true coefficient is always positive.
+Its minimum over the 10,000 runs is 0.83.
 The distribution of the true estimates is much tighter than the distribution of the placebo estimates.

 These results are reassuring.
 They show that it is very unlikely that our experience measure is large and significant by chance.
-Even the largest coefficient we see on the placebo measure across all 10,000 runs is smaller than our baseline estimate on 0.667.
-They also show that there is nothing in the construction of the variable, or the econometric approach, that would spuriously induce the effect, because then we should also see it for the placebo variable.
+Even the largest coefficient we see on the placebo measure across all 10,000 runs is smaller than our baseline estimate of 1.5.
+The results also show that there is nothing in the construction of the variable, or the econometric approach, that would spuriously induce the effect.
 The explanation most consistent with these results is that the experience measure is picking up variation that is truly informative for predicting ISP performance.